Below is a seven-page excerpt from Chapter Six of my novel, The Lacquered Talisman. This is about one-third of the way into the story.

 Little Chen caressed his shoulder, thinking it was a pity, such a pity, to have to leave him in the midst of all these other deaths.
 She reached around her neck and took off the leather thong holding its talisman.
 “This was not much help to me, but I think that’s because it was never intended for me – my father’s talisman was meant for you,” she said, placing the necklace over her son’s head.
 She held up the chop box in her palm, studying it fondly.
 Then she looked firmly into Fortune’s eyes.
 “My son, you will survive this terrible plague.
 You have a special fate and you will find out what that is soon enough.
 You are stronger than all the rest of us.
 I am trusting you to take care of our family.”
 She leaned against his shoulder and said no more.

 Fortune helped her gently back onto her sleeping mat.
-He rose to get Sao Sao and begin the ordeal of nursing his mother to her death.
+He rose to get Sao Sao and begin the ordeal of nursing his dying mother.